NelsonPython/Enviro/README.md

 # EnviroPhat

-You can sense temperature, pressure, light, local color, accelerometer readings, and magnetometer data using EnviroPhat and Raspberry Pi Zero W.
+<b>You can sense temperature, pressure, light, local color, accelerometer readings, and magnetometer data using EnviroPhat and Raspberry Pi Zero W.</b>  You can publish this sensor data to the Tangle or sell it on data marketplaces.
+Here are step-by-step instructions.

 ## <a  href="https://shop.pimoroni.com/products/enviro-phat">EnviroPhat<br><img src="images/envirophat.png" width=300></a>